 1. Royal Guard (The Devil May Cry series) : The most Hardcore in nature among all of the gameplay mechanics' listed here, Royal Guard is also the simplest to pull off—all it takes is the press of a single button.
 But thing is, you have to do it just as an attack is about to hit you.
 Absolute split second timing is necessary to pull off this powerhouse of a move which lets you negate ALL damage from every single attack in the game, which means you can become literally invulnerable and then return all of that aggression back to your foes with devastating effects.

-So when you take the time to carefully observe the repeated patterns of the enemies, their attack animations and all the subtle visual and audio cues that signal when they’re just about to hit you—and when you finally press the button at that split microsecond of a time window and completely nullify the incoming attack without taking ANY damage, you’ll know just why the Royal Guard is the most satisfying and rewarding gameplay mechanics of all time.
+So when you take the time to carefully observe the repeated patterns of the enemies, their attack animations and all the subtle visual and audio cues that signal when they’re just about to hit you—and when you finally press the button at that split microsecond of a time window and completely nullify the incoming attack without taking ANY damage, you’ll know exactly why the Royal Guard is the most satisfying and rewarding gameplay mechanics of all time.

 The Royal Guard truly makes the player feel like Dante himself, who is rightfully one of gaming’s most powerful character ever.
-This mechanic also has an old-school DNA with a huge risk-vs-rewards dynamics in place, which makes each successful Royal Block so much more satisfying and feel earned.
+This mechanic also has an old-school DNA with a huge risk-vs-rewards dynamics, which makes each successful Royal Block so much more satisfying and feel earned.
 I just love how it makes you work and there are no shortcuts, no other ways to get around it----Royal Guard tests your passion and perseverance and rewards you with a level of thrill-filled massive surge of adrenaline rush that's completely unrivaled in all of gaming.

 These are some of the greatest gameplay mechanics to ever come out of videogames, from my experience.
 So do let me know if you agree with me or not, sound off in the comments section.